-Listing 15-6: Definition of List that uses Box<T> in order to have a known size
+Listing 15-5: Definition of List that uses Box<T> in order to have a known size

 The Cons variant will need the size of an i32 plus the space to store the box’s pointer data.
 The Nil variant stores no values, so it needs less space than the Cons variant.
 We now know that any List value will take up the size of an i32 plus the size of a box’s pointer data.
-By using a box, we’ve broken the infinite, recursive chain so the compiler is able to figure out the size it needs to store a List value.
+By using a box, we’ve broken the infinite, recursive chain, so the compiler can figure out the size it needs to store a List value.
 Figure 15-2 shows what the Cons variant looks like now:

-Figure 15-2: A List that is not infinitely sized since Cons holds a Box
+Figure 15-2: A List that is not infinitely sized because Cons holds a Box

-Boxes only provide the indirection and heap allocation; they don’t have any other special abilities like those we’ll see with the other smart pointer types.
-They also don’t have any performance overhead that these special abilities incur, so they can be useful in cases like the cons list where the indirection is the only feature we need.
+Boxes only provide the indirection and heap allocation; they don’t have any other special capabilities, like those we’ll see with the other smart pointer types.
+They also don’t have any performance overhead that these special capabilities incur, so they can be useful in cases like the cons list where the indirection is the only feature we need.
 We’ll look at more use cases for boxes in Chapter 17, too.

+confirm xref

 The Box<T> type is a smart pointer because it implements the Deref trait, which allows Box<T> values to be treated like references.
-When a Box<T> value goes out of scope, the heap data that the box is pointing to is cleaned up as well because of the Box<T> type’s Drop trait implementation.
-Let’s explore these two types in more detail; these traits are going to be even more important to the functionality provided by the other smart pointer types we’ll be discussing in the rest of this chapter.
+When a Box<T> value goes out of scope, the heap data that the box is pointing to is cleaned up as well because of the Drop trait implementation.
+Let’s explore these two traits in more detail.
+These two traits will be even more important to the functionality provided by the other smart pointer types we’ll discuss in the rest of this chapter.

-Treating Smart Pointers like Regular References with the Deref Trait
+Treating Smart Pointers Like Regular References with the Deref Trait

-Implementing Deref trait allows us to customize the behavior of the dereference operator * (as opposed to the multiplication or glob operator).
+Implementing the Deref trait allows us to customize the behavior of the dereference operator, * (as opposed to the multiplication or glob operator).
 By implementing Deref in such a way that a smart pointer can be treated like a regular reference, we can write code that operates on references and use that code with smart pointers too.

-Let’s first take a look at how * works with regular references, then try and define our own type like Box<T> and see why * doesn’t work like a reference.
+Let’s first look at how * works with regular references, and then try to define our own type like Box<T> and see why * doesn’t work like a reference on our newly defined type.
 We’ll explore how implementing the Deref trait makes it possible for smart pointers to work in a similar way as references.
-Finally, we’ll look at the deref coercion feature of Rust and how that lets us work with either references or smart pointers.
+Then we’ll look at Rust’s deref coercion feature and how it lets us work with either references or smart pointers.

 Following the Pointer to the Value with *

-A regular reference is a type of pointer, and one way to think of a pointer is that it’s an arrow to a value stored somewhere else.
-In Listing 15-8, let’s create a reference to an i32 value then use the dereference operator to follow the reference to the data:
+A regular reference is a type of pointer, and one way to think of a pointer is as an arrow to a value stored somewhere else.
+In Listing 15-6, we create a reference to an i32 value and then use the dereference operator to follow the reference to the data:

-Filename: src/main.rs
+src/main.rs

 fn main() {

-let x = 5;
+ let x = 5;

-let y = &x;
+ let y = &x;

-assert_eq!(5, x);
+ assert_eq!(5, x);

-assert_eq!(5, *y);
+ assert_eq!(5, *y);

 }